AntonBangoura/Veille_Securite_Cloud_Russophone/Watch_Hacking_Russian_Ecosystem/Web/Readme.md

 # Vulnerability databank in Russian
 https://www.securitylab.ru/vulnerability/page1_1.php

-# There is an automatic translation of any ressources coming from those websites:
+### There is widely shared and known automatic translation of any ressources coming from those websites:
     2.1 CIRCL
     2.2 VulDB
     2.3 SecurityFocus